llegomark/url-shortener/README.md

 - Track click analytics for each short URL
 - API key authentication for secure access to the API endpoints
 - Duplicate URL detection to prevent creating multiple short URLs for the same long URL
+- Support for custom short codes
+- Expiration time for short URLs
+- Rate limiting to prevent abuse
+- Input validation and error handling

 ## Prerequisites